MattFLPe/text-based-adventure-game/README.md

 # text-based-adventure-game
-A text-based adventure game where you can play on the terminal.
-The game is choice based.
+A text-based adventure game which you can play on the terminal.
+The game is based on two different choices, each choice representing a different outcome.